micahilbery/micahilbery.github.io/_posts/2020-01-15-icons-on-my-site.markdown

 <p>That icon looks like this:
  {% include /modules/icon.html name= "404" class="x2" %}</p>

 As I mentioned before there are several ways to get icons on to your website, but this is how I chose to tackle it.
 I hope that this post was informative (or at least mildly entertaining).
 Maybe you've done something similar, or maybe you know a better way to tackle this problem.
 Either way, I'd love to hear from you and know what you think.
-Feel free to reach out to me [Twitter](https://twitter.com/{{site.socials.twitter}}){: .twitter} or [Mastodon](https://{{ site.socials.mastodon.instance }}/@{{ site.socials.mastodon.username }}){: .mastodon}.